NicoDiazAg/rock-paper-scissors/README.md

-# Rock Paper Scissors
+# Rock-Paper-Scissors ✂
-This project consists of a very simple but clean rock paper scissors game where you play against the CPU.
+This project consists of a very simple but clean rock-paper-scissors game where you play against the CPU.
 #### Languages
 - HTML
 - CSS